Weighted Projective Lines and Rational Surface Singularities: Categorical Equivalences

 \subsection{General Results on Categorical Equivalences}

 To simplify the notation, in this subsection we first produce categorical equivalences in a very general setting, before specialising in the next subsection to the case of the weighted projective line.
+Throughout this subsection, $k$ denotes an arbitrary field.